lachlan11037/Physical-Computing/README.md

  <img src="https://zippy.gfycat.com/ContentPoorGoldfinch.gif" alt"" width="280" height="250">
  <dt>What does a motion sensor do?<dt>

-<dd>A motion sensor detects body heat (also known as infared energy) emitted from a living creature (animal or human) and if the infared energy picked up enters the set area of activation in the sensor, the sensor triggers an event (usually a loud alarm).<dd>
+<dd>A motion sensor detects body heat (also known as infared energy) emitted from a living creature (animal or human) within a certain area that is usually preset by the owner of the motion sensor.
+Once something that emits infared energy enters that area, the sensor triggers an event (usually a loud alarm).<dd>